OctopusDeploy/docs/docs/administration/managing-infrastructure/performance/index.md

 ### Slow database
 If a particular database operation takes a long time you'll see a message similar to: `{Insert/Delete/Update/Reader} took 8123ms in transaction '{transaction-name}'`.
 The timer is started when the operation starts, ending when the operation is completed (including any retries for transient failure recovery).

-When you see messages similar to this in your log:
+Actions to take when you see messages similar to this in your log:
 - If you are seeing these operations take a long time it indicates your SQL Server is struggling under load, or your network connection from Octopus to SQL Server is saturated.
 - Check the maintenance plan for your SQL Server.
 See [tips above](#sql-maintenance).
 - Test an extremely simple query like `SELECT * FROM OctopusServerNode`.
 If this query is slow it indicates a problem with your SQL Server.